-Take the time to learn the basics of bear behavior so you can act responsibly in bear country.
+Take the time to learn the basics of bear behavior and identification so you can act responsibly in bear country.
 Remember, your safety (and the safety of the bear) depends on you!

 Kenai Fjords is home to both brown and black bears, although black bears are far more common.
+Bear and human interactions may occur but are not generally common.
 Black bears are generally timid and will usually leave an area to avoid a threat.
 Brown bears are more likely to defend their food and/or their "personal space."
 Since bears have only about six months to build up fat reserves to maintain them through the long winter - their main interest is getting food.
 However protecting cubs is also a high priority of mothers with young.
 Both species tend to ignore or avoid people BUT if they learn to associate humans with food, they may lose their natural avoidance of humans and aggressively seek out further food rewards.
 Bears that become conditioned to human food are likely to be killed by humans in defense of life or property inside the park or on adjacent lands.
 It is illegal to feed bears, either on purpose or by leaving food or garbage that attracts them.
 Remember, a fed bear is a dead bear.

 If you do encounter a bear…